2021 Stats on LGBTQ+ Owned Small BusinessesImpact Reports•Jun 22, 2021• 2 min read

 Hello Alice releases regular impact reports based on anonymous owner data and survey responses from our growing body of grant applications.
 For the first time, we also conducted an impact survey that directly polled our LGBTQ+ community members.
 Together, this report sheds light on who the more than 14,500 LGBTQ+ owners on Hello Alice are and what challenges they face going forward.

-Key data points include:
+Key data points from the most recent report include:

 - The majority of LGBTQ+ owners on Hello Alice are women (62%) and people of color (77%).